cloudfoundry/stratos/tools/stb/docs/architecture.md

 unit-tested directly; `tests/integration/` exercises the iframe shim + lever application in a real DOM.
 Prefer adding logic to a pure module and testing it there rather than in a view.

+One guard worth knowing: `tests/metadata/scenes.test.ts` asserts each committed `branding-model.json` deep-equals a fresh `buildModel(html, values)` — so if you edit a snapshot DOM or `values.json` and forget to regenerate, the test fails with "out of sync".